AmirulAndalib/Asus-ROG-Aml-Deep-Dive/README.md

 Microsoft's [Hardware Lab Kit GlitchFree test](https://learn.microsoft.com/windows-hardware/test/hlk/testref/f0ed5aa8-ef49-4fc9-99b6-753c857e4e2d) validates this hardware-software contract by measuring audio/video glitches during HD playback.
 It fails systems with driver stalls exceeding a few milliseconds because such delays break real-time guarantees needed for smooth media playback.

 These ASUS systems violate those constraints.
 The firmware holds GPE._L02 masked for 13ms while sleeping in ECLV, serializing all ACPI/EC operations behind that delay.
 It polls battery state when it should use event-driven notifications.
-It attempts GPU power transitions without checking platform configuration (HGMD).
-All these problems result in powerful hardware crippled by firmware that doesn't understand its own execution context.
+The net result is severe periodic latency spikes on otherwise high-end hardware.

 ### The Universal Pattern

 Despite being different models, all affected systems exhibit the same core flaws:
 1.  `_GPE._L02` handlers take milliseconds to execute instead of microseconds.
 2. The GPEs trigger unnecessary battery polling.
-3. The firmware attempts to power cycle the GPU while in a fixed MUX mode.
+3. Some platforms show GPU-related method activity correlated with the same periodic events.
 4. The entire process is driven by a periodic, timer-like trigger.

 ## Summarizing the Findings